lr42/stama/roadmap.md

   all.
 I don't need to see which states don't have enforced actions if none of them do.
 	- Are there any other places where this applies?
+- [ ] Use subclasses in tests instead of monkey patching.
+- [ ] Check for monkey patching, and issue a warning if it comes up.

  Up next